 Figure-8 Rappel Device

 The figure eight device has long been the standard unit used for rappelling.
 The device is shaped like a figure eight with a large hole and a small hole.
-To rappel, a bight or loop of rope is passed through the big hole, passed around the small hold, and snugged between the holes.
+To rappel, a bight or loop of climbing rope is passed through the big hole, passed around the small hold, and snugged between the holes.
 A locking carabiner clipped through the small hole attaches the device to your harness.
-To belay with a figure eight, a bight of rope is threaded through the small hole and clipped through a carabiner on your harness.
+To belay with a figure eight device, a bight of rope is threaded through the small hole and clipped through a carabiner on your harness.
 While somewhat popular, this method of belaying offers less precise control of the rope and less friction.
 The devices are also bulkier, do not have a keeper cord, and tend to kink and twist the rope during use.
 These devices are best used for rappelling, caving, and search and rescue work rather than belaying.

 Use a Locking Carabiner